haani-niyaz/devops-journal/_posts/2016-10-16-getting-started-with-kubernetes.markdown

 #### Labels

-You can attach key/value pairs to any component like a 'pod' or a 'node' in the kubernetes eco- system.
+You can attach key/value pairs to any component like a 'pod' or a 'node' in the kubernetes ecosystem.
 However this is more than just way to tag components.
 The labels allow you to identify them in configuration and take certain certain actions on them.

 #### Selectors